-TABLE 1: DEFINITION OF CARBON METRICS USED
+TABLE 1: DEFINITION OF CARBON METRICS USED10

-Carbon Risk Metric Unit Definition Use Case Limitations Scope 1 Emissions tCO2e These are the Greenhouse Gas (GHG) (Tons of emissions that a company is directly CO2 equivalent) responsible for through its generation of energy.
+Carbon Risk Metric Unit Definition Use Case Limitations Scope 1 Emissions (Tons of emissions that a company is directly co2 equivalent) responsible for through its generation of energy.
 The emissions generate through the company's direct operations, such as fuel combustion, company vehicles, etc. These metrics must be considered together to gain a full understanding of a company's carbon profile.
-They do not consider a company's size and they do not capture the impact of the company's business model on UScope 2 Emissions tCO2e GHG emissions that a company produces indirectly through its operations via the consumption of purchased energy.
-The emissions generated through the energy purchased by the company during its operations, such as energy consumption used to heat buildings. the climate.
+They do not consider a company's size and they do not capture the impact of the company's business model on UScope 2 Emissions The emissions generated through the energy purchased by the company during its operations, such as energy consumption used to heat buildings. the climate.
 Scope 3 emissions can also be counted multiple times by companies at different stages of the same supply chain.
 Scope 3 Emissions tCO2e All indirect GHG emissions resulting from the company's wider business practice.
 Capturing emissions up and down the company's supply chain, including the emissions produced by customers' consumption of its products.
 Financed Emissions tCO2e This figure represents the amount of emissions attributed to the investor based on the proportion of the company that the investor owns.
 Measures the absolute tons of (scope 1 and 2) CO2 emissions for which an investor is responsible.
 Limited usefulness for benchmarking and comparison to other portfolios due to the link to portfolio size (benchmarks are assumed to have equal AUM to the respective portfolio to overcome this challenge).
-Attribution factor (EVIC)
+Attribution factor (EVIC) 11

-Further information can be found at this link: Carbon Footprinting 101 - A Practical Guide to Understanding and Applying Carbon Metrics - MSCI
+10 Further information can be found at this link: Carbon Footprinting 101 - A Practical Guide to Understanding and Applying Carbon Metrics - MSCI

-&lt;sup>11 EVIC is the Enterprise Value Including Cash.
+11 EVIC is the Enterprise Value Including Cash.
 In other words, this refers to the company's total value.